pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

-- Added 2 new 'NHM' calculation methods (nhm_a07 uses method 'JG'. nhm_a05a uses method 'CR'.)
+- Added 2 new 'NHM' calculation methods (nhm_a07 uses method 'JG' (look for new artists); nhm_a05a uses method 'CR' (ignore largest category)

 - Renamed 'eng_network_wd' as 'eng_network_multi'